 Students are represented by:

-- The President of the SU: a full-time sabbatical officer
+- The President: a full-time sabbatical officer

 All representatives are democratically elected by the student body and always work with the student body’s interests at heart.

 The Executive Committee meets weekly, and the SU Parliament meets monthly.
 Both groups discuss all matters currently affecting the student experience at The Courtauld.
 Please get in touch with your course rep with any concerns or queries that you’d like to raise at these regular meetings.

 Here you can find out who your 2022/2023 elected representatives are, they’re all happy to help with any queries or concerns so please feel free to get in touch!

 - VP for Student Environment – position not currently filled

 - VP for Activities & Development – Francesco Pierangeli

 - VP for Widening Participation – Hannah Snyder